tasmota/docs/docs/Scripting-Language.md

   specifies auto increment counters if =0 (in seconds)
   `g:vname`
   specifies global variable which is linked to all global variables with the same definition on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device (this is done via UDP-multicast, so not always reliable)
-  `m:vname`
+  `I:vname`
+  specifies an integer 32 bit variable instead of float. (limited support) integer constants must be preceeded by '#' `m:vname`
    specifies a median filter variable with 5 entries (for elimination of outliers)
   `M:vname`
-  specifies a moving average filter variable with 8 entries (for smoothing data)
+  specifies a moving average filter variable with 8 entries (for smoothing data, should be also used to define arrays)
   (max 5 filters in total m+M) optional another filter length (1..127) can be given after the definition.
   Filter vars can be accessed also in indexed mode `vname[x]` (x = `1..N`, x = `0` returns current array index pointer (may be set also), x = `-1` returns array length, x = `-2` returns array average)
   Using this filter, vars can be used as arrays, #define LARGE_ARRAYS allows for arrays up to 1000 entries